jjjotto/EvoSep_Data_Traces/README.md

 - Check the boxes next to the metrics you want to plot
 - Use "Select All" to quickly select all available metrics
 - Use "Unselect All" to clear all selections
+- Pump cards are displayed side-by-side for easy comparison, and Pump-HP automatically pre-selects **Actual flow** and **Pressure** for quick plotting

 ### Generating Plots